 - ½ cup Cashews

 - Chopped green onions or cilantro, for garnish (optional)

 - Place a wok over medium heat.
 Add chopped back and cook until bacon is crisp, 4 to 6 minutes.
 Transfer to a paper-towel lined plate.
-Drain off all but about 1 Tbsp of the bacon grease and return pan to heat.
+Drain off all but about 1 tablespoon of the bacon grease and return pan to heat.

 - To heated pan add frozen vegetables (no need to defrost them first, but be careful - they will splatter in the hot oil!).
 Saute until the vegetables are warmed through, 2 minutes.

 - Add garlic, cooked rice and soy sauce.
 Stir to combine everything.
 Let the rice sit, without stirring, for about 2 minutes to let the rice get a little brown and crisp on the bottom.

 - Stir in the pineapple and cashews just until everything is hot.

 - Taste the fried rice and add a pinch of salt if needed or some hot sauce if you'd like it spicy.

 - Divide between serving bowls and top with crisp bacon and some green onions or cilantro.

 We're still recovering from the Halloween bonanza over here.
 Molly and Clara have requested to wear their costumes every day since Tuesday.